-The Multidisciplinary Gynecologic Oncology Cancer Clinic, at UofL Brown Cancer Center we care for rectal cancer with a comprehensive, specialized team approach.
+The Multidisciplinary Gastrointestinal Cancer Clinic at UofL Brown Cancer Center cares for rectal cancer patients with a comprehensive, specialized team approach.

 Our treatment options include the most effective therapies, including proton therapy, intensity modulated radiation therapy (IMRT) and novel chemotherapies.